Yukon Flats National Wildlife Refuge

-The Yukon Flats National Wildlife Refuge is a protected wetland area in the U.S. state of Alaska.
-It encompasses most of the Yukon Flats, a vast wetland area centered on the confluence of the Yukon River, Porcupine River, and Chandalar River.
+The Yukon Flats National Wildlife Refuge is a protected wetland area in the state of Alaska, in the U.S. It encompasses most of the Yukon Flats, a vast wetland area centered on the confluence of the Yukon River, Porcupine River, and Chandalar River.

-The area is a major waterfowl breeding ground, and after a proposal to flood the Yukon Flats via a dam on the Yukon River was turned down, the Yukon Flats were deemed worthy of protection.
+The area is a significant waterfowl breeding ground, and after a proposal to flood the Yukon Flats via a dam on the Yukon River was turned down, the Yukon Flats were deemed worthy of protection.

-On 1 December 1978, US President Jimmy Carter designated the Yukon Flats as a National Monument on the basis of the Antiquities Act of 1906.
-In the course of the Alaska National Interest Lands Conservation Act of December 2, 1980, the area boundaries were changed after political criticism and the status was downgraded to that of a wildlife refuge.
-It is the third-largest National Wildlife Refuge in the United States, although it is less than one-half the size of either of the two largest, the Arctic National Wildlife Refuge, or the Yukon Delta National Wildlife Refuge.
+On 1 December 1978, US President Jimmy Carter designated the Yukon Flats as a National Monument based on the Antiquities Act of 1906.
+During the Alaska National Interest Lands Conservation Act of December 2, 1980, the area boundaries were changed after political criticism, and the status was downgraded to that of a wildlife refuge.
+It is the third-largest National Wildlife Refuge in the United States.
+However, it is less than one-half the size of the two largest, the Arctic National Wildlife Refuge and the Yukon Delta National Wildlife Refuge.
 The refuge is administered from offices in Fairbanks.